 The following attractions will enhance your experience:

-- Te Hikoi Museum: Dive into the area's history, featuring exhibits on Maori culture, colonial life, and fishing heritage.
+- Te Hikoi Museum: Explore exhibits on Māori culture, colonial life, and fishing heritage, central to Riverton’s story.

 Nearby Points of Interest